 Emergency Vet Care for Cooper City Pets

 A veterinary health crisis is every pet owner's worst nightmare.
 When your pet is in serious trouble and every minute counts, you don't have time to search for an emergency veterinarian, let alone determine whether that veterinarian has the necessary skills and expertise to save your beloved companion from pain or even death.
-The time to choose your emergency vet is right now -- and the emergency vet to choose is Dr. Levin or Dr. Seraydar at Embassy Lakes Animal Hospital.
+The time to choose your emergency vet is right now -- and the emergency vet to choose is Dr. Levin at Embassy Lakes Animal Hospital.

 Understanding Veterinary Emergencies